sanukag/ai-maintenance-assistant/docs/application-api.md

 ```

 Add `document_id` to restrict the evidence to one stored document.
 The API
-embeds the question, retrieves up to `max_sources` local chunks, labels them
+embeds the question, ranks local child chunks, deduplicates shared parents and
-`S1`, `S2` and so on, and asks the configured answer model to use only that
+labels up to `max_sources` contexts `S1`, `S2` and so on.
+The configured answer
-evidence.
+model may use only those contexts.
 A successful response has this shape:

 ```json
 {